 - Go to Reports > Report Definitions > Datasets, and click Create New.

-- Provide the required information for the new dataset.
+- In the Create Dataset pane, provide the required information for the new dataset.

 Enter a name for the dataset.